1905 - 1961

 - Dag Hammarskjold

 Swedish diplomat Dag Hammarskjöld entered the world-stage in 1946 when he helped craft the Marshall Plan for Europe’s reconstruction in the wake of World War II.
 In March of 1953 he was elected U.N.
 Secretary General.
 During his tenure he personally negotiated the release of American soldiers captured by the Chinese in the Korean War; intervened in the Suez Canal Crisis of 1956, and the on-going Middle East crises of Lebanon and Jordan in 1958; and he sent a personal representative to Southeast Asia when Cambodia and Thailand broke off diplomatic relations, and another to Laos when problems arose there in 1959.
 Out of these crises came a steadily growing tendency to employ a U.N. presence in world trouble spots – “preventive diplomacy" – which established Hammarskjöld as one of the most proactive Secretary Generals in history.
 Intensely private about his personal life, rumors of his homosexuality emerged soon after being elected to his first term, though he is only known to have had a relationship with one man.
 His deep religious devotion, penchant for intense self-criticism, and self-imposed isolation have contributed to an aura of mystery that has only in recent times been pierced.
 Given the Cold War political climate in which he worked, historians have speculated that remaining closeted was probably viewed as a small sacrifice; for Hammarskjöld believed that “we are not permitted to choose the frame of our destiny… [but] what we put into it is ours.”
 Hammarskjöld was killed when his plane went down while on an emergency diplomatic mission to the Belgian Congo in 1961 – a death which has held the fascination of conspiracy theorists for decades.
 Upon hearing of the tragedy, President John F. Kennedy declared him to be “the greatest statesman of our century.”
 Dag Hammarskjöld remains the only U.N.
 Secretary-General to die in office and is the only person to have been awarded the Nobel Peace Prize posthumously.
-He has been an inspiration to social justice advocates – both gay and straight – for generations.
+He has been an inspiration to social justice advocates of all sexual orientations and gender identities for generations.

 Demography